sftpplus/sftpplus-docs/doc_source/configuration/authentication.rst

     When `bind_dn_type` is set to `direct-username`, this is used as the base DN of the Active Directory group to which access is permitted.

+    Multiple base DNs can be defined, one per line.
+    This can be used for authenticating account from multiple organizations inside the same LDAP tree or for a multi-tree / forest LDAP deployment.
+    They will be checked from top to bottom and the authentication will succeed on the first base DN in which the account is found.

     This is ignored when `bind_dn_type` is set to `absolute`.